Data Logging¶

 Configure Parameters (optional)

-Make sure that the corrosponding USB port on the target board is connected to the PC first.
+Make sure that the corresponding USB port on the target board is connected to the PC first.
 This port is usually the same one used for programming.

 Serial settings and Connect: